python/cpython/Doc/c-api/long.rst

    zero sign bit -- redundant if the caller's intention is to treat the value as unsigned.

-   Passing zero to *n_bytes* will return the size of a buffer that'd at least be large enough to hold the value.
+   Passing zero to *n_bytes* will return the size of a buffer that would be large enough to hold the value.
+This may be larger than technically necessary, but not unreasonably so.

    .. note::